-If you’re experiencing insomnia on keto, make sure that you are well-hydrated and have your electrolytes in check, and try to limit the sources of blue light in the evening (i.e. lay down your mobile devices a 2-3 hours before bedtime and try not to use your computer in the evening).
+If you’re experiencing insomnia on keto, make sure that you are well-hydrated and have your electrolytes in check, and try to limit the sources of blue light in the evening.
+For example, put down your mobile devices two hours before bedtime and try not to use your computer in the evening).

 A lot of people report great results with either taking a hot bath or shower, so you might want to try that.
-To help your body with the transition, you can take melatonin for the first couple of days, however, we recommend using it only for a limited amount of time, as your adrenal gland might start producing less of it if you use it on a regular basis.
+To help your body with the transition, you can take melatonin for the first couple of nights.
+However, we recommend using it only for a limited amount of time, as your adrenal gland might start producing less of it if you use it on a regular basis.

 #6.
 Dry Mouth, Bad Breath and Metallic Taste

 These symptoms usually resolve after a couple of days, so don’t be discouraged.

 Unfortunately, the keto breath is the last to go, but you can try brushing your teeth more often and stock up on sugar-free gum (always check the label for carbs, though).
-Mint tabs can also be a good solution.
+Mints can also be a good solution.